Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 When weighing the decision to initiate a complaint without permission from the complainant, the Equity Administrator / Title IX Coordinator may consult with UCM's Threat Assessment Team or other confidential advisors.
 This does not constitute a violation of confidentiality for any involved parties.

-The University will initiate a grievance process upon receipt of an oral or written complaint, or an Equity Administrator / Title IX Coordinator or designee initiates a grievance process.
+The University will initiate a grievance process upon receipt of a written complaint, or an Equity Administrator / Title IX Coordinator or designee initiates a grievance process.
 The only University official who is authorized to initiate a grievance process against a respondent is the Equity Administrator / Title IX Coordinator or their designee by signing a complaint.

-The University may consolidate complaints as to allegations of sexual misconduct, discrimination, harassment, sexual misconduct or retaliation, against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual misconduct, discrimination, harassment or retaliation arise out of the same facts or circumstances.
+The University may consolidate complaints as to allegations of discrimination, harassment, sexual misconduct, or retaliation, against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of discrimination, harassment or retaliation, arise out of the same facts or circumstances.

 Where a grievance process involves more than one complainant or more than one respondent, references in this policy to the singular “party”, “complainant”, or “respondent” include the plural, as applicable.